fermmm/group-date-client-rn/README.md

 # Poly - Mobile Android / IOS app.

 This project uses TypeScript + React Native + Expo with "managed" workflow.
-For final build and publishing of the app you must search the instructions on the Expo documentation and also read "Publishing the app" section in this readme.
+For final build and publishing of the app you may find useful the [instructions on the Expo documentation](https://docs.expo.io/distribution/introduction/) and also read "Publishing the app" section in this readme.

 ## Installation